epccs/Gravimetric/Manager/manager/PointToMultiPoint.md

 {"rxBuffer":[{"data":"0x2"},{"data":"0x30"}]}
 ```

-Address 0x30 is ascii '0' so the RPU at that location will be reset and connected to the serial bus when a host connects to the shield at address '1'.
+Address 0x30 is ASCII '0'.
+The manager with that address will reset its application controller, and the serial multi-drop bus will switch to a point to point connection between the host and the application controller connected to that manager.
+The point to point serial allows the uploader tool to send a new application image to the bootloader, which places it in the flash execution memory.

-## Cmd 2 from a Raspberry Pi read the address sent when DTR/RTS toggles
+## Cmd 2 from a Raspberry Pi read the address sent when serial handshake RTS toggles

-I2C1 can be used by the host to Read the local bootload address that it will send when a host connects to it.
+The local host can read the serial multi-drop bootload address that is sent when the local host opens its serial port.

 ```
 python3